-Is isn’t a question of one or the other.
+It isn’t a question of just using one or the other.

-National Stationery Week celebrates the written word and all things stationery – the products which make it all possible, and give so much pleasure to so many people.
+National Stationery Week celebrates the written word and all things stationery – the products which make it all possible, and give pleasure to so many people.

-2015 marks the 800th anniversary of the Magna Carta, and is a reminder of how well handwriting has stood the test of time.
+2015 marked the 800th anniversary of the Magna Carta, and is a reminder of how handwriting has stood the test of time.

-National Stationery Week is organised by the London Stationery Show, the leading UK trade exhibition for stationery and writing products.
+National Stationery Week is organised by the London Stationery Show, the UK event for all things stationery.